GalAvineri/ISIC-Archive-Downloader/README.md

    You can choose a preferred skill level (e.g expert).
    `python download_archive.py -s --seg-level novice`
    That means that, when available, the script will download a segmentation with the preferred skill level.
-Otherwise it will resort to the default functionality and download the first segmentation available.
+   If no preference was given, the first available segmentation will be downloaded.
    Note: It has been suggested that sometimes segmentations tagged as 'novice' skill are more accurate than there 'expert' alternative.
 So perhaps relying the the 'expert' segmentations are always better can be incorrect.